MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-flow-tab.md

 ![Tab authentication sequence diagram](~/assets/images/authentication/tab_auth_sequence_diagram.png)

 1. The user interacts with the content on the tab configuration or content page, commonly a **Sign in** or **Log in** button.
 2. The tab constructs the URL for its auth start page.
 Optionally, it uses information from URL placeholders or calls `microsoftTeams.getContext()` Teams client SDK method to streamline the authentication experience for the user.
 For example, In the AAD authentication process, if the user sign-in once and set the `login_hint` parameter to email address.
-Then, no need add sign in  details again as the  sign in credentials automatically pop up using user's cached credentials.
+Then, user no need add sign in  details again, as the  sign in credentials automatically pop up using user's cached credentials.

 3. The tab then calls the `microsoftTeams.authentication.authenticate()` method and registers the `successCallback` and `failureCallback` functions.
 4. Teams opens the start page in an iframe in a pop-up window.
 The start page generates random `state` data, saves it for future validation, and redirects to the identity provider's `/authorize` endpoint, such as `https://login.microsoftonline.com/<tenant ID>/oauth2/authorize` for Azure AD.
 Replace `<tenant id>` with your own tenant id that is context.tid.